Kansas State vs. LSU Texas Bowl NCAA Football Odds, Plays and Insights | January 4, 2022

 - In 63.6% of LSU's games this season (7/11), the teams combined to score more than Tuesday's total of 47.

-- The two teams combine to average 53.4 points per game, 6.4 more than the over/under in this contest.
+- The two teams combine to score 53.4 points per game, 6.4 more than the total in this contest.

 - The 46.4 combined points per game that these two squads have allowed this season are 0.6 fewer than the 47 total in this contest.